mccommas/Angular-4-Finance-CRUD-app/README.md

-# Angular2
+# Angular4

-Sample CRUD Application for the Ultimate Angular 2 Developer Course in Udemy: https://www.udemy.com/ultimate-angular-2/ By Jon Bonso.
-Run your local json-server first before running this application.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.